Naveen910/Voice-Agent/README.md

 ## Example Flow:

-User (voice): "Schedule a meeting with Rahul tomorrow at 10 AM and send him an email confirmation."
+User (voice): "Schedule a meeting with Naveen tomorrow at 10 AM and send him an email confirmation."

 - Whisper → converts to text.
 - LangChain Agent → interprets the intent.